Contamination is one of the main challenges of mixed recycling, where glass paper and plastics are collected and processed together.

 By separating glass from your other recyclables we’re able to reduce contamination and improve the quality of what we collect.
 This means more of what’s thrown out can be used to make something new.

-We are revolutionising how we recycle in Yarra to help fix the recycling industry, create local jobs and use waste as a resource, instead of sending it to landfill.
+We have revolutionised the way we recycle in Yarra to help fix the recycling industry, create local jobs and use waste as a resource, instead of sending it to landfill.

 This is part of the Victorian Government’s four-bin waste and recycling system (rubbish, mixed recycling, glass, and food and green waste), that will help us waste less and recycle more.
 We have been using this system in the Abbotsford trial area since June 2019 with great success.

-To meet these new requirements we are introducing a new glass-only bin to every household in Yarra in November 2020, and we’re working towards rolling out a separate bin for food and green waste in the future.
+Now, we're introducing a new glass-only bin to every household in Yarra, and we’re working towards rolling out a separate bin for food and green waste in the future.

 What is contamination and why is it a problem for recycling?